sanket9006/bluepineapple-traning/5thJuly_10thJuly/assignment.md

-1. reverse a string

 2. implement doubly linked list (ismai karna kya h yeh mujhe bhi puchna padega kisiko tujhe pata chale toh mujhe bhi bata dena 😅)

-3. implement addition, subtraction, multiplication and division of complex number

-4. count the occurrences of a word in the phrase

-5. calculate the number of grains -( grains tha kya pata nhi mujhe bhi bata dena kya word tha yaha karke ) on a chessboard Given that the number on each square doubles
-   0,0 - 1 then 2 then 4

-6. Given a position of 2 queens on a chess board, indicate whether or not there position so that they can attack each other
+3. Given a position of 2 queens on a chess board, indicate whether or not there position so that they can attack each other

 Return true or false